Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 **AI Agents**: To achieve certain goals. (perceives -> decide -> and then act) [Examples: Simple Chatbots, Q&A Bots etc]

+**Layers of Agentic AI: **

+Layer 1 – Data Ingestion: Purpose: Gather raw data from multiple sources, clean it, and prepare it for processing.

+Analogy: Like collecting and organizing raw ingredients before cooking.

+Tools: Airbyte, AWS Glue, Fivetran, Apache NiFi.

+Layer 2 – Index & Vectorization: Purpose: Convert data into embeddings (mathematical vectors) so the system can search and understand by meaning, not just keywords.

+Tools: Pinecone, Weaviate, Milvus, Qdrant.

+Layer 3 – Retrieval: Purpose: Fetch the most relevant data from the knowledge base when a query is asked.

+Tools: Vespa, Elasticsearch, FAISS, OpenSearch.

+Layer 4 – Reasoning & Planning: Purpose: Decide how to solve the problem—whether to retrieve more data, use a tool, or plan a sequence of actions.

+Tools: Crew AI, LangGraph, AutoGen, Baby AGI.

+Layer 5 – Augmentation & Context Fusion: Purpose: Merge retrieved data with the model’s own reasoning to make the answer richer, more accurate, and contextually correct.

+Tools: LlamaIndex Context Fusion, LangChain, RAGAS, Haystack Pipeline.

+Layer 6 – Generation: Purpose: Produce the final answer (text, code, summary, table) using all gathered and processed info.

+Tools: GPT-4o, Claude, Mistral Large, LLaMA 3.

+Layer 7 – Action & Feedback: Purpose: Execute the answer (send reports, trigger automation, or request feedback to improve).

+Tools: Zapier, Hugging Face Agents, AWS Lambda, Weights & Biases.

 Top frameworks for AI agent development:

         		A. LangChain – LLM-based agents with tools, memory, and chains